Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Resupply.md

 If you’re adventuring with allies, you share the same supply value.
 When one of you makes this move, each of you adjust your supply track.

 If you have the unprepared condition marked, you can’t resupply.
-Instead, you need to find help in a community when you Sojourn.
+Instead, you need to find help in a community when you [[Sojourn]].